matheusfrancisco/issue-protoc-protojure-grpc/backend/README.md

 #### Steps

-First you want to check your proto files and see the java_option, check it in `service/example.proto`.
+First you need to check your proto files and see the  `java_package` on `service/example.proto` uncommented it.

-Now, you run this command at your terminal `protoc --clojure_out=grpc-client,grpc-server:src --proto_path=. service/*.proto` and you'll see the folder generated with the java_option path which is `option java_package = "br.com.example.service.client";
+Now, you run this command at your terminal `protoc --clojure_out=grpc-client,grpc-server:src --proto_path=. service/*.proto` and you'll see the folder generated with the `java_package` path which is `option java_package = "br.com.example.service.client";
 `.

 Now you have to go to your golang client inside the folder `../go-client-grpc` and you must follow the steps there.